SadiaAzizi12/whatever/README.md

 Subtraction Calculation: In the second print statement, Python calculates the difference using the - operator.

-Final Output: The results are displayed on the screen along with labels.
+Final Output: The results are displayed on the screen along with labels that specify whether the numbers were added or subtracted.